 - Business experience – if you’re still in college, find business-related summer internships and part-time jobs during the school year (provided you can manage the workload).
 If you’re not, tailor your resume to focus on skills and experiences that consultants look for, such as people-leadership, quantitative impact, and entrepreneurial initiative

 - Insufficient understanding of management consulting – it’s your responsibility to learn as much as you can.
-Check out Management Consulted; email me with questions; read the Vault Guide to Management Consulting; network with contacts in the industry
+Check out Management Consulted; email us with questions; network with contacts in the industry

 - Recruiting biases against liberal arts majors – a good GPA will go a long way towards addressing doubts about your analytical chops as it shows you can work hard and work smart; highlight analytical/quantitative jobs and experiences in your resume; become an expert at case studies so you can dominate them during the interviews.
 I will be writing posts about case studies in the future